alexhkurz/algorithm-analysis-2023/projects.md

     - What programming languages and APIs are used?
     - What data structures and algorithms did you implement?
     - How was the work divided between group members?
 Who was responsible for what?
+- **Beware of Plagiarism:** Make sure that if you took some code from somewhere you make clear, both in the code and in the documentation, from where you took it.
 - Give details of how the software was tested.
+Most projects should have code that was used for testing.
 Provide the tests that have been written, as well as a description of how to run the tests and reproduce the test test results.
 - Depending on the project, there may be other ways of validating the software (eg questionnaires, data analysis, and more).
 - Describe what works and what does not.
 Did your plans change?
 What is left to do?
 - Suggest directions for future development.
 Ideally, a list of possible extensions is described and designed, including details of how the current code base should be modified for the extension.